 Since 1993, the Governor's School for Science & Mathematics has presented the Townes Award to honor individuals, businesses, or institutions that have transformed South Carolina and the world.
 Past winners have hailed from academic, business and political sectors.

 GSSM is proud to announce the Honorable Jay Lucas as the 2023 recipient of the school's prestigious Townes Award.
-Representative Lucas, who has over 40 years of public service, ranging from county attorney to Speaker of the SC House of Representatives, will be honored during the 29th annual Townes Award Celebration at 6pm on March 15, 2023, at the Marriott in Columbia, S.C.
+Representative Lucas, who has over 40 years of public service, ranging from county attorney to Speaker of the SC House of Representatives, was honored during the 29th annual Townes Award Celebration on March 15, 2023.

 Dr. Charles H. Townes (1915-2015) was a native South Carolinian, Furman graduate and Nobel Laureate in physics.
 In 1964, Dr. Townes received the Nobel Prize for his pioneering research in quantum electronics leading to the invention of the laser.
 This breakthrough transformed not only science, but also our everyday lives.
 The laser now is a ubiquitous part of the modern landscape, including in surgery, fiber optic communication, and laser printers.

 Since GSSM’s founding, the people of Sonoco have played pivotal roles to ensure the growth and success of the Governor’s School.
 They have served on the GSSM Board of Trustees and GSSM Foundation Board of Directors, led capital campaigns, and provided significant corporate and personal support to launch new initiatives and fund scholarships.